 Costs for Dialysis Treatments with Medicare

-Beneficiaries receiving inpatient dialysis treatments must pay their Part B yearly deductible before Medicare will pay their portion of the costs.
+Beneficiaries receiving inpatient treatments must pay their Part B yearly deductible before Medicare will pay their portion of the costs.

 After the deductible, Medicare covers 80% of the monthly amount.
 The remaining 20% coinsurance amount is the beneficiary’s responsibility.
 Although, some cases require treatments for less than one month.
 In this case, doctors receive pay per day rather than the monthly amount.

-Outpatient maintenance dialysis treatments incorporate the cost of most dialysis drugs.
+Outpatient maintenance treatments incorporate the cost of most dialysis drugs.
 Patient responsibility is 20% of the amount for each session (at home or in a facility).
 The Part B deductible applies, and coverage includes the cost of training, support services, equipment, and supplies.

-Outpatient dialysis treatments include the of self-dialysis drugs, beneficiaries pay 20% of the cost.
+Outpatient treatments include the of self-dialysis drugs, beneficiaries pay 20% of the cost.
 However, Part D covers the drugs relating to ESRD that only come in oral form.

 Does Medicare Advantage Pay for Dialysis?